How HMRC Taxes DeFi Token Swaps (Uniswap, 1inch, Curve)

 The rule that catches people

-The gain or loss on each swap is calculated as:
+Our crypto tax calculator computes the gain or loss on each swap as:

 Proceeds (GBP value of token received at time of swap)